-This recipe is featured on our Season’s Best Spring/Summer 2019 cover for good reason—actually, for a bunch of good reasons!
+This recipe is one of our favorites!
 It’s beautiful, tasty, quick to make, and open to improvisation—whether you’re improvising because you’re feeling creative or because asparagus has gone out of season and your garden has doubled down on green bean production.

 Add Meat if You Choose

 This is a vegetarian recipe, but it’s easy to add chicken or another meat if you want to boost the protein or if you have committed meat eaters in your family.
 Using a stainless steel nonstick wok is ideal if you add meat to the recipe because it’ll allow you to sear the meat.

 Add the meat during step 3 of the recipe.
 Heat the oil and sear the meat until it’s brown, but not fully cooked—about 5–6 minutes.
 Remove the meat, and then cook the vegetables.
 Add the meat back into the wok at the same time as you add the pasta.

 One of the things that makes this recipe special is the gremolata.
 Gremolata (GREM’uh-la-ta), is an Italian condiment that you can also use as a sauce.
 It’s another variation of the green herb sauces that appear in cultures throughout the world.
 It’s similar to another Italian classic, pesto, as well as pistou in French cooking, or chimichurri in Argentinean cuisine.
 Usually gremolata is made with lemon zest, garlic, parsley, and anchovy.
 The variation we use in this recipe doesn’t call for anchovy and adds a subtle peppery note with arugula.